jmcruzmanalo/anime-downloader/README.md

 ## Typescript | ReactJS | NestJS | Electron | GraphQL (Query, Mutations, and Subscriptions a.k.a Graphql Websockets ) | Apollo Client | TypeORM (SQLite3) | Nyaapi | webtorrent.io

+- The server folder contains the compiling/building scripts.

 # Features

 - Subscribe to anime and list them with a download button.